I am a Brazilian artist.

 In no particular order.

-2008 First International Festival of Humor (Centro Cultural do Ministerio da Saude do Brasil), travelling exhibit in Brazil, United States, and other countries.
+2008 Group show for First International Festival of Humor (Centro Cultural do Ministerio da Saude do Brasil), travelling exhibit in Brazil, United States, and other countries.

 Valois, Erika (Columnist): “Para Ana Elisa Granziera, empresas precisam aprimorar relacionamento com ilustradores”, Portal Imprensa Website, July 2008.